SabrinaEllenberger/HGT-Calculator/Tutorial.md

 Protein abbreviations >
 Prokaryotic organisms >
 Eukaryotic organisms >

+If the start file template is not opened automatically, because on your computer .txt is not linked with an editor, you have to open it manually and add your information, before you can open this workspace.

 Please note: At the moment, HGT Calculator is only tested for the detection of HGT from bacteria into protozoa!